gruelbox/transaction-outbox/transactionoutbox-quarkus/README.md

-# transaction-outbox-cdi
+# transactionoutbox-quarkus

-Extension for [transaction-outbox-core](../README.md) which integrates CDI's DI and/or transaction management.
+Extension for [transaction-outbox-core](../README.md) which integrates CDI's DI and Quarkus transaction management.

 Tested with Quarkus implementation (Arc/Agroal)